 For more student employment related information, please see our FAQs.

-The hourly student pay rates below are guidelines.
-The rate in which a student is paid is determined by the employing department.
+The hourly rate at which a student is paid is determined by the employing department.

 As of May 1, 2022, the University starting rate for hourly student positions is $11 per hour.